-While it was drying, I added the wheels to the bottom.
+While it was drying, I added the wheels to the bottom .

 While the table dried, I spray painted these corner brackets black.
 This is exactly what I wanted to give me table that accent of metal.

-Once the stain was dry, I used Valspar Sealing Wax.
+I wanted to give the table a more antique finish , so once the stain was dry, I used Valspar Sealing Wax.
 I applied it with a brush and wiped away the excess.

 I allowed the table to dry an hour.